OleksiyRudenko/appfs/README.md

 ### Structure explanation

 Project root folder must contain `APPFS.md` describing source in more details.

-`APPFS-tree.md` may contain complete or partial folder structure.
+It may contain folder structure or alternatively refer to `APPFS-tree.md`, which must contain complete or partial folder structure.
+If structure reflected is partial then relevant notice required.

-Each sub-folder may also contain explaining `APPFS.md` and/or `APPFS-tree.md`.
+Any sub-folder may also contain explaining `APPFS.md` and/or `APPFS-tree.md`.
+If so, then it is reasonable to have relevant references in parent folder's `APPFS.md` and/or `APPFS-tree.md`.

+Use `APPFS-template.md` as a template for `APPFS.md`.

+Use `mktree.bat` to generate `APPFS-tree.md` under Windows.

+Usage: `mktree.bat` `"target-folder-path"` -- quote folder name!
+It's Windows!

+NB! `mktree.bat` generates complete structure.
+There is no option to limit depth of scan.
+The result requires minor fixes (excessive lines removal).

 ### Files